CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 {{%notice note%}}

-Every router or end host must have an IPv4 address to complete a `traceroute` of IPv4 addresses.
-In this case, the IPv4 address used is that of the loopback device.

-Even if extended next-hop encoding (ENHE) is not used in the data center, link addresses are not typically advertised because:

-- Link addresses take up valuable FIB resources.
-In a large Clos environment, the number of such addresses can be quite large.
-- Link addresses expose an additional attack vector for intruders to use to either break in or engage in DDOS attacks.

-Assigning an IP address to the loopback device is essential.

-{{%/notice%}}

-{{%notice note%}}

-The NCLU command to remove a BGP neighbor does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
+The NCLU command to remove a BGP neighbor (`net del bgp neighbor <interface> remote-as <asn>`) does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
 However, if the interface belongs to the default VRF, the BGP neighbor statement is removed.

 {{%/notice%}}